 When an ecosystem has matured and stabilized, it moves into the “Continuous Improvement” phase – because, ideally, that’s what happens.
-A good indirect sale ecosystem should begin to almost run itself, with a steady stream of new partner applicants and ground-level sales staff who are enthusiastic about pitching your products\services.
+A good indirect sales ecosystem should begin to almost run itself, with a steady stream of new partner applicants and ground-level sales staff who are enthusiastic about pitching your products or services.

 However, that doesn’t mean a channel manager can sit back and relax.
 The key here is to keep an eye on KPIs and analytics, and continue searching for ways to improve and optimize your operations.
 Major changes will be rare, given the “inertia” inherent to large business ventures.
 The focus will be on tweaking the workflow, keeping partners happy, and listening to suggestions for improvement from the customers.